MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 Web Services|These APIs facilitate the publishing and management of user-defined analytic web services (create, delete, update, list, discover).
 Each web service is uniquely defined by a `name` and `version` for easy service consumption and meaningful machine-readable discovery approaches.
 When a service is published (<code>POST /services/{name}/{version}</code>), an endpoint is registered and a [custom Swagger-based JSON file is generated](app-developer-get-started.md).|<a href="https://microsoft.github.io/deployr-api-docs/9.0.1/#services-management-apis" target="_blank">Help</a>
 Session|These APIs provide functionality for R session management (create, delete, update, list, console output, history, and workspace and working directory files)|<a href="https://microsoft.github.io/deployr-api-docs/9.0.1/#session-apis" target="_blank">Help</a>
 Snapshot|These APIs provide different operations to access and manage workspace snapshots.
 A snapshot is a prepared environment image of a R session saved to Microsoft R Server, which includes the session's R packages, R objects and data files.
 This snapshot can be loaded into any subsequent remote R session for the user who created it. |<a href="https://microsoft.github.io/deployr-api-docs/9.0.1/#snapshot-apis" target="_blank">Help</a>
-Status|This API allows you to retrieve a health report for the system.|<a href="https://microsoft.github.io/deployr-api-docs/9.0.1/#status-apis" target="_blank">Help</a>
+Status|This API returns a health report of the configuration, including the number of nodes, pool size, and other details.
+A [similar diagnostic report](admin-diagnostics.md) is available on the server.|<a href="https://microsoft.github.io/deployr-api-docs/9.0.1/#status-apis" target="_blank">Help</a>

 <br>